 When talking to a fellow runner, they often ask about PRs or recent race times.
 I nod and smile, always leading with the fact that I am just an average runner – definitely not fast by any means.
 They react with a statement of understanding, and express how impressive it is that I am able to run so many miles, regardless of the time.
 Even so, it seems like I constantly hear about paces, 400s, 800s, and PRs, especially on social media.

 I am most certainly a numbers person.
 A classic, type A personality defines me.
-I love structure, data, plans, and analyzing everything in between.
+I love training plans, structure, data, and analyzing everything in between.
 While I love breaking down the numbers for my 400s on an interval run, or recording my new PR in the half marathon, it has always struck me that I viewed speed differently than other runners.

 Speed, for me, is not defined by how fast you run.